 Certain vaccines last for varying periods of time.
 Therefore, you should stay up-to-date on your vaccinations to help your immune system.
 However, how do you know how long a vaccination lasts and which ones you need?
 The Centers for Disease Control and Prevention (CDC) offer a thorough and easy-to-read chart of the recommended adult immunizations.

 Grouped by age, this chart identifies what vaccinations “are recommended” and which ones “may be recommended.”
 It also notes when, and if, a booster is needed.
 Additionally, the chart provides recommendations by health condition, making clear which groups should not receive particular vaccines.
 It is updated annually by the CDC to ensure the most current information is reflected.

-For example, unless your healthcare provider says otherwise, all adults ages 19 – 65+ should receive an annual influenza (flu) vaccination.
+For example, unless your healthcare provider says otherwise, all adults ages 19 – 65+ should receive annual influenza (flu) vaccinations.
 However, the shingles vaccine is only recommended for adults 60 and over, but that includes anyone who may have already had shingles.
-And the measles, mumps and rubella (MMR) vaccine is recommended for adults ages 19 – 59, only if they did not get it as a child.
+And the measles, mumps, and rubella (MMR) vaccine is recommended for adults ages 19 – 59, only if they did not get it as a child.
 Recommendations are laid out clearly in the chart for these and a number of other diseases, too.

 You can also find additional information, like immunization recommendations for travelers, as well as some useful tools on the CDC’s website.
-The Adult Vaccination Quiz asks a series of simple age, health and lifestyle questions to provide you with a list of vaccinations that you may possibly need; you can then print this list and bring it with you to your next physician’s appointment.
+The Adult Vaccination Quiz asks a series of simple age, health, and lifestyle questions to provide you with a list of vaccinations that you may possibly need; you can then print this list and bring it with you to your next physician’s appointment.